mrtaalebi/sitigo/docs/README.md

   * `./manage.py runsever 0.0.0.0:8000`

 # Production
+1- Simply build and run with docker
-Simply run `docker-compose -f deploy/docker-compose.yml up -d`
+  * `docker-compose -f deploy/docker-compose.yml up -d`

-  * The web service has some optional env variables which you can use to transfer media files and apply database dump from old server
+2- You may also want to transfer media files and apply database dump from old server (I'm not really in the mood to explain.
+Sorry!)

 # Docs
   * You can find the following under [docs](https://github.com/mrtaalebi/sitigo/tree/master/docs)